ecdye/zram-config/README.md

 ### Performance

 LZO/4 offer the best performance and for swaps they are probably the best choices.
-You maybe have text based low impact directories such as `/var/log` or `/var/cache` where highly effective text compressors, such as deflate(zlib) and zstd are used in preference, with effective compression that can be up to 200% of what a LZ may achieve especially with text.
+You might have text based low impact directories such as `/var/log` or `/var/cache` where highly effective text compressors, such as deflate(zlib) and zstd preferable, with effective compression that can be up to 200% of what a LZ may achieve especially with text.
-With `/tmp` and `/run`, I am not so sure about incurring any further load on what can be small blisteringly fast ram mounted tmpfs as, if memory gets short, then zram swap will provide extra.
+With `/tmp` and `/run`, I am not so sure about incurring any further load on what can be a small blisteringly fast ram mounted tmpfs as, if memory gets short, then zram swap will provide extra.
 That way your system is performance optimized and also memory optimized via zram swap, with compression overhead of some common working directories.
 The choice is yours though and its very dependent on the loading you commonly run with.
 It is only at intense load the slight overhead of zram compression becomes noticeable.